plone/training/export_code.rst

 * Return to the Dexterity control panel
 * Export the Type Profile and save the file
 * Delete the Type from the site before installing it from the file system
-* Extract the files from the exported tar-file and add them to our addon-package in ``profiles/default/``
+* Extract the files from the exported tar file and add them to our addon package in ``profiles/default/``

 .. note::

-    From the buildout-directory perspective that is ``src/ploneconf.site/src/ploneconf/site/profiles/default/``
+    From the buildout directory perspective that is ``src/ploneconf.site/src/ploneconf/site/profiles/default/``

 The file ``profiles/default/types.xml`` tells Plone that there is a new content type defined in file ``talk.xml``.